-The Council welcomes State and Federal Government grants, which will be used as part of multi-million investments in projects, which will have ongoing economic benefits, including creating local jobs, in our City and community.
+The Council welcomes State and Federal Government grants, which are used as part of multi-million investments in projects, which will have ongoing economic benefits, including creating local jobs, in our City and community as well as improving the City's infrastructure.

-Over the coming 12 months, the Council will implement a Capital Works Program
+Over the coming 12 months, the Council will implement its annual Capital Works Program.

-These projects include the completion of the Trinity Valley Drainage Upgrade, the upgrade of various playgrounds, and the reconstruction of the Joslin Reserve tennis courts.
+This includes the upgrade of various playgrounds and the reconstruction of the Joslin Reserve tennis courts.

-While the Council is focused on 2024-2025, it is worth looking at some of the highlights achieved this current financial year.
+While the budget focuses on the 2024-2025 financial year, it is worth looking at some of the highlights achieved in 2023-2024.
 These include: